-Wasn’t Liverpool The Game released in 1993?…. yes, you would be right…. but it seems that Grandslam had done a previous version in 1989… a long long time before its proper release…. and what a difference!….
+Wasn’t Liverpool The Game released in 1993?
+Yes, it was – but it seems that Grandslam had a previous version underway in 1989, a long long time before its eventual release.
+But what a difference though between the two!

-The earlier version had a Emlyn Hughes perspective, but then the final game from 1993 had a top down Microprose Soccer approach to it…
+This earlier version had a Emlyn Hughes perspective, but then the final game from 1993 had a top down Microprose Soccer approach to it.

 Paul’s whereabouts these days is anyone’s guess… Maybe you can track him down?”

 Your Commodore speculated that Grandslam went under, only for them to reappear later (possibly after a takeover).
-So did the game die because of this?… Your sinclair reported in 1990 that Grandslam had brought in the recievers, so it could well have got caught up then.
-We guess someone must have came in and saved Grandslam, as they lived on for many years after and eventually did release that Liverpool conversion.
+So its likely the C64 edition was caught up in all of this.
+Your Sinclair reported in 1990 that Grandslam had brought in the receivers, so the CPC version must have just sneaked out before then.
+We guess someone must have came in and saved Grandslam, as they lived on for many years after and eventually did release another Liverpool title.

-So there we have it!…. the first version was never complete, and Your Commodore therefore reviewed something that was never complete.
-Lovely 🙂 That’s pure 92% gold, and up there alongside the 100% rating for Last Ninja 3 shortly after its big spread on System 3 … 😀
+So there we have it!
+The first version was never complete, and Your Commodore therefore reviewed something that was never complete.
+That’s pure 92% gold, and up there alongside the 100% rating for Last Ninja 3 shortly after its big spread on System 3.

 Contributions: Phil Davis, Brendan Phoenix, Dave Spicer, Paul Rogers